Steve McKinney: Houston Texans

 He then left the Colts as a free agent during the 2002 NFL Season.
 He was the first unrestricted free agent to be signed by the Houston Texans.
 He started all 16 games at center and handled every offensive snap.
 In 2003 he started all 16 games at center for the second consecutive season and joined Chester Pitts as the only two Texans offensive linemen to start all 32 games in the club's brief history.
 He then started all 32 games for the 2004 and 2005 seasons for the Texans.

 On September 23, 2007, McKinney suffered a torn ACL in a loss to the Colts.
 He was placed on injured reserve, ending his season.
 He was released the following offseason.

 Miami Dolphins

 On May 18, 2008, McKinney was signed by the Miami Dolphins.
 His younger brother, Seth McKinney, was drafted by and played for the Dolphins from 2002 to 2006.
 The team released McKinney on August 18.

 Seattle Seahawks

 McKinney was signed by the Seattle Seahawks on December 5, 2008, after guard Mike Wahle was placed on injured reserve.

 Other ventures

 McKinney was a minority owner of the Freebirds World Burrito chain from 2003 to 2007 before the company was sold to a larger conglomerate.

 McKinney also operated Velocity Sports Performance training centers in the Houston area from 2004 to 2008.
-In 2007 McKinney began his own hunting and whitetail deer breeding operation called McKinney Whitetails, in Marquez, TX near his hometown of Centerville, TX.
+From 2007 to 2011 McKinney owned and operated his own hunting and whitetail deer breeding operation called McKinney Whitetails, in Marquez, Texas, near his hometown of Centerville.